-Table 12.2 contains priority bills of the 19th Congress during the Plan period to expand and upgrade infrastructure.
+Table 12.2 presents priority bills for the 19th Congress during the Plan period to expand and upgrade infrastructure.

-LEGISLATIVE AGENDA RATIONALE/DESCRIPTION RESPONSIBLE AGENCY General Infrastructure Policy Public-Private Partnership (PPP) Act This amends the Build-Operate-Transfer (BOT) Law to enhance the principal framework governing PPPs in the Philippines by fostering a more competitive and enabling environment for PPPs, addressing the ambiguities in the existing law, and addressing the bottlenecks and challenges affecting the PPP program.
-Public-Private Partnership Center (PPPC), National Economic and Development Authority (NEDA) Amendment of RA No. 10752 [The Right-of-Way Act (ROWA) This will address difficulties in complying with the law's strict requirements (such as valuation, compensation and expropriation problems) and further expedite the implementation of infrastructure projects; to provide clearer, fairer, and simpler terms for ROW acquisition for both property owners and the government.
+LEGISLATIVE AGENDA RATIONALE/KEY FEATURES RESPONSIBLE AGENCY General Infrastructure Policy Public-Private Partnership (PPP) Act This amends the Build-Operate-Transfer Law to enhance the principal framework governing PPPs in the Philippines by fostering a more competitive and enabling environment for PPPs, addressing the ambiguities in the existing law, and addressing the bottlenecks and challenges affecting the PPP program.
+Public-Private Partnership Center, National Economic and Development Authority (NEDA) Amendment of RA No. 10752 or The Right-of-Way Act (ROWA) This will address difficulties in complying with the law's strict requirements (such as valuation, compensation, and expropriation problems) and further expedite the implementation of infrastructure projects; to provide clearer, fairer, and simpler terms for ROW acquisition for both property owners and the government.
 Department of Public Works and Highways (DPWH) Physical Connectivity National Transport Policy Act This aims to help achieve a safe, secure, efficient, competitive, dependable, integrated, environmentally sustainable, and people-oriented Philippine transportation system by setting forth policies that will serve as boundary conditions to guide all entities involved in the transportation sector in the exercise of their functions, including the creation of metropolitan transit authorities, and clarifying the roles and responsibilities of national and local governments.
-Department of Transportation (DOTr), Department of Public Works and Highways (DPWH) Magna Carta for Commuters This seeks to address the long-standing plight of Filipinos in public transportation by laying down the rights of the commuting public; promoting an efficient, safe, convenient, accessible, and inclusive public transportation system; and setting key performance indicators and service standards for commuters.
-DOTr
+Department of Transportation (DOTr), DPWH Magna Carta for Commuters This seeks to address the long-standing plight of Filipinos in public transportation by laying down the rights of the commuting public; promoting an efficient, safe, convenient, accessible, and inclusive public transportation system; and setting key performance indicators and service standards for commuters.
+DOTr Enactment of a law institutionalizing the use of bicycles and other active and sustainable modes of transportation, including updating standards for accessible and safe pathways, and green open spaces This aims to shift the role of bicycles and other forms of non-motorized and active transportation, from being an "alternative mode" toward an institutionalized mode of transport that is integrated in the transportation network of the country.
+This will be done by providing the necessary infrastructure and support services, establishing safety and design standards for universally accessible and safe pathways and green open spaces, and increasing public awareness on road safety and road sharing among motorists, cyclists, and pedestrians.
+DOTr Rationalizing the mandates of transport agencies This seeks to separate the regulator and operations functions of existing government entities; empowering local government units to assume greater responsibility and accountability for transportation and mobility outcomes DOTr Creating an independent body for transport safety and security This will place all transport safety and security matters under a single independent body that will, among others, investigate transport accidents and provide transport safety recommendations, thereby eliminating conflicting and overlapping functions of existing agencies or entities.
+DOTr Digital Connectivity National Broadband Act The bill proposes to institutionalize the National Broadband Program, public safety and emergency communications, and policies for the use of other passive infrastructures-poles, ducts, and dark fiber.
+Department of Information and Communications Technology (DICT), Department of Energy (DOE), Department of National Defense, and DPWH Amendment to the National Building Code This seeks to ensure that buildings are capacitated toward achieving universal access to quality, reliable, and secure ICT services by incorporating minimum electronic requirements, i.e., telecommunications facilities, in multi-dwelling buildings, commercial, buildings, government buildings, office buildings, schools, and hospitals, among others.
+DICT, DPWH